markerikson/react-redux-links/redux-tutorials.md

 - **Introduction to Redux and React-Redux**
   http://julienrenaux.fr/2016/05/30/introduction-to-redux-and-react-redux/
   A quick overview of core Redux concepts, with code examples for creating a store and hooking up React components to read the data.

 - **Redux and React Redux**
   http://www.pshrmn.com/tutorials/react/redux/
   http://www.pshrmn.com/tutorials/react/react-redux/
   A pair of articles covering basic Redux concepts and usage.

 - **An Introduction to Redux**
   https://www.smashingmagazine.com/2016/06/an-introduction-to-redux/
   An overview and intro to the basic concepts of Redux.

 - **Why Redux makes sense to me and how I conceptualize it**
   https://medium.com/@fay_jai/why-redux-makes-sense-to-me-and-how-i-conceptualize-it-c8a3a9db15ca
   Some useful analogies for visualizing how Redux works, how the pieces fit together, and why you'd want to use it.

 - **Redux10: A Visual Overview of Redux in 10 Steps**
   https://github.com/chrisscoular/Redux10
   A small repo with a standalone HTML page.
 Walks through 10 simple steps to help explain the basics of Redux.

 - **How to Use the React-Redux package**
   http://code.tutsplus.com/tutorials/how-to-use-the-react-redux-package--cms-27150
   An excerpt from the "Modern Web Apps with React and Redux" course, explaining how to use React-Redux to connect components to Redux.

+- **The basics of Redux - Video series**
+  This is a [7 parts video series](https://www.youtube.com/watch?v=1w-oQ-i1XB8&index=15&list=PLoYCgNOIyGABj2GQSlDRjgvXtqfDxKm5b) on Redux.
+From the basic introduction to Immutables, Reducers, Middlewares...
+It's a really great overview.

 #### Project-Based Tutorials